fixdauto/tap-monday/README.md

       label: Maximum number of boards to return
       description: Usually accounts don't have that many boards to bother with pagination.
         Setting limit to high enough value returns all the boards anyway.
+    - name: item_limit
+      kind: integer
+      value: 1000
+      label: Maximum number of items to return
+      description: Usually Monday.com have more items than boards.
+Try a high value to see if you get all the items without pagination.
     select:
     - boards.name
     - boards.updated_at